 Most administrators who want to blog have trouble differentiating between the two approaches.
 To facilitate your work, I encourage you to consider the above blogging solutions in response to the question, "Am I blogging to empower powerful conversations about my work as a leader of a learning organization, or to facilitate positive communications for my organization?"

 The tool you choose will be dependent upon what your primary approach to blogging as a leader in K-16 schools.
 Here is a list organized according to approach:

 Empower Powerful Conversations: Since empowering powerful conversations means reaching an audience diverse enough to help you learn outside your "normal" community -- that is, students, teachers, leaders, and community affiliated with your school -- you will want to use personalized blogging solutions.
 Although you can find an exhaustive list at SupportBlogging, maintained by education bloggers from around the world, my top three list of blogging solutions for leaders are:

 These solutions are all compatible with the social annotation/bookmarking tool Diigo, so you can highlight online documents (e.g. research, memos from your state education agency, web sites) and quickly add comments then send your blog post via Diigo.com.
-Take advantage of sites like Edublogs.tv to host your audio and/or video, as well as image hosting sites like Skitch (Mac only, although Windows users can save images there), Flickr, BubbleShare to share photos.
-You can also obtain a blog through Dr. Scott McLeod's Principal Blogging Project.
+Take advantage of sites like Edublogs.tv to host your audio and/or video, as well as image hosting sites like Skitch (Mac only, although Windows users can save images there), Flickr, and BubbleShare to share photos.

 Some printable tutorials (available in Acrobat PDF; start with these first) and web sites to help you get going: